 One of the most historic (1797) yet least imposing houses in East Greenwich, known as the “Blue House” or the “Ichabod Northup House,” sits at 110 Division Street.
 There are actually two structures, both painted blue, on that lot.
 The house abutting Division Street is well cared for and is currently used as the thrift shop for the First Evangelical Lutheran Church which sits next door.
 The smaller structure, which also looks like a house and sits behind and slightly southeast of the other, is what brought these houses to my attention.
-Best seen from Brayton Street, there is a gaping hole in the sagging roof of the smaller structure.
-The structure is at the mercy of the elements and at risk of not making it through another winter.
+Best seen from Brayton Street, in 2020 there was a gaping hole in the sagging roof of the smaller structure.
+The structure was at the mercy of the elements and at risk of not making it through another winter.
 The outbuilding is not listed on the RI National Register of Historic Properties as is the main house, which is incorrectly listed as being built in 1850.
 The Historic District Commission and the Town Planners’ Office brought this problem to the attention of East Greenwich Historian Bruce MacGunnigle.
 Bruce, who contributed most of the original research (summarized below by me) on the first owners of the main house, referred the problem to us.
 It is still unclear when, and by whom, the smaller house was built.

 Why are these houses important?
 One of the first owners of the house was a slave, Ichabod Northup, who won his freedom by fighting in six Revolutionary War battles as part of the Rhode Island Black Regiment led by Colonel Christopher Greene.
 The next owner, Solomon Fry, was the son of Winsor Fry, another freed slave, who fought in ten Revolutionary War battles.
 All of the owners of this house since 1816 have been either African American or Native Americans or both.
 They have all contributed to East Greenwich as it is today.